-Located along the infamous Ring of Fire, Washington state experiences an earthquake about once every 8 hours.
+Located along the infamous Ring of Fire, Washington state experiences an earthquake about once every eight hours1.
 As an underwriter, chances are you have a number of risks on or near a fault line — over 100 known faults crisscross Western Washington and Oregon.

-While it’s important to know the distance to a fault line, it’s not the only factor in determining a risk’s potential damage from an earthquake.
-Much of it depends on the land on which a building resides, and this is where soil liquefaction comes into play.
+The distance from that or another fault to a risk you insure is important, but it’s not the only factor in determining a risk’s potential damage from an earthquake.
+Another key factor is land on which a building resides, and this is where soil liquefaction comes into play.

 When soil becomes saturated with water, it enters a state known as liquefaction where it stops acting like a solid and starts behaving like a liquid.
 If you’ve ever spent time at a beach, you’ve seen liquefaction in action.

 Normally, soil consists of densely-packed particles, like the firm ground far from shore.
 The particles exert force on one another, and this force holds them in place and creates strength.
 During an earthquake, the shaking increases groundwater pressure on soil particles, forcing them apart.
-As water saturates the packed soil, particles are forced farther apart and the soil softens and shifts, like beach sand close to the water.
+Water saturates the packed soil, forcing particles farther apart and softening and shifting the soil, like the beach sand close to the water.

-Like sandcastles at high tide, structures on liquefied soil can buckle, break, and even sink.
-As you might guess, some soils are more susceptible than others.
-It takes less water to liquefy soil that’s already loose and sandy.
+Like sandcastles at high tide, structures on liquefied soil can buckle, break and even sink.
+Some soils are more susceptible to liquefaction than others.
+For example, it takes less water to liquefy soil that’s already loose and sandy.
 And soils located at or below sea level are subjected to greater groundwater pressure during an earthquake.